 As good as the 5.56 cartridge is, there are some things it just doesn’t do that well.
-Delivering whomper-stomper hits on big, tough game animals like feral hogs are one of those things.
+Delivering whomper-stomper hits on big, tough game animals like feral hogs is one of those things.
 There are several different big bore cartridges out there designed to fit through an AR-15 magwell, and it seems like more are developed by creative wildcatters every year.

-Some of the really popular big bore AR cartridges include .450 Bushmaster, .458 SOCOM and .50 Beowulf.
+Some of the really popular big-bore AR cartridges include .450 Bushmaster, .458 SOCOM, and .50 Beowulf.
 All of them throw big fat bullets at relatively slow velocities and are devastating at close range.
-If you want readily-available factory ammo, .450 Bushmaster might be the best bet.
+If you want readily available factory ammo, .450 Bushmaster might be the best bet.
 If you handload, .458 SOCOM probably gives you the most versatility, as it uses rifle bullets available in a wide range of weights and styles – as heavy as 600 grains if you want.

 And if you really must have a caliber that starts with a 5, and is named after an epic hero, then .50 Beowulf is the only choice.